-Applicant Responsibilities During Construction
+During Construction Process

-Ownership

-The Applicant agrees not to transfer or cause to transfer title to the property or any interest in the property during mitigation.

-Access to Property

-The Applicant must arrange access to the property for building contractors providing mitigation services.
-If reasonable and timely access is restricted or denied to a GC who is making a good faith effort to perform required work, the award may be terminated.
+- Ownership: The homeowner agrees not to transfer or cause to transfer title to the property or any interest in the property during construction. - Access to Property: The homeowner must arrange access to the property for building contractors providing construction services.
+If reasonable and timely access is restricted or denied to a building contractor who is making a good faith effort to perform required work, the award may be terminated. - Personal Property: Upon acceptance of the Grant Award Acknowledgment, the homeowner may be required to relocate personal property during construction.
+The Program is not responsible for lost or damaged belongings of the homeowner and/or household members that have occurred during construction. - Reasonable space: During the construction phase the homeowner must not interfere in work areas and make a reasonable effort to stay away from the construction zone.

-Personal Property

-Upon acceptance of the Grant Award Acknowledgment, the homeowner may be required to relocate personal property during mitigation activities.
-The Program is not responsible for lost or damaged belongings of the Applicant and/or household members that have occurred during mitigation.

-Reasonable Space

-During the mitigation phase the Applicant must not interfere in work areas and make a reasonable effort to stay away from the mitigation zone.

-Cooperation

-The Applicant shall comply with the terms of all Program agreements, as applicable, and shall cooperate with the Program, its officials, employees, assigns, agents, contractors, consultants, and Construction Manager, including their assigns, employees, subconsultants and subcontractors (collectively, the "Assistance Providers") with respect to the Mitigation Work.
+• Cooperation: The homeowner shall comply with the terms of all Program agreements, as applicable, and shall cooperate with the Program, its officials, employees, assigns, agents, contractors, consultants and Construction Manager, including their assigns, employees, subconsultants and subcontractors (collectively, the "Assistance Providers") with respect to the Construction Work.